Best Vegan Food For Hair Growth

 Another essential mineral that supports proper body function is zinc.
 It also promotes cell growth and healing.

 Additionally, it promotes the health of your nails, hair, and skin.
-In addition to dandruff, acne, and other skin conditions, a zinc deficiency can cause hair loss.
+A zinc deficiency can cause hair loss, in addition to dandruff, acne, and other skin conditions.

 Foods low in zinc tend to be plants.
 Because you don't eat meat, vegetarians and vegans may be at risk for zinc deficiency.

 Red meat, poultry, and fish are the usual sources of zinc.
-Most plant-based foods containing zinc are seeds, nuts, and legumes.
+Seeds, nuts, and legumes are the most common plant-based foods containing zinc.

 If you're a vegetarian or vegan and your diet is deficient in zinc, you could lose hair.
 Your hair follicles and scalp need zinc to grow strong and healthy.